roryl/zsx/README.md

 Build a ***Zero JavaScript*** **User Experience** ;)

 ZSX is a dependency free progressive enhancement library for server-rendered web applications.
-Build slick web apps with semantic HTML, CSS, URLs, links, forms, and buttons in any backend language.
+Build slick web apps with semantic HTML, CSS, links and forms — In any backend language.

 Start with HTML and end with an amazing user experience!